SmartPracticeschool/llSPS-INT-790-Smart-Agriculture-system-based-on-IoT/README.md

 4. Choose the right IDE for Coding, Install the same in your Laptop
 5. Go through the Project Management Dashboard

- The main goals of this project is as follows- 1.capability to address specific needs.
+ The main goals of this project are as follows- 1.capability to address specific needs.
 2. Automated control of motors in the field.
 3. A simple user interface to be handeled even by the undereducated farmers.